Whole Brain Thinking is a great tool which you can use when:

 Real life examples of Whole Brain Thinking

 The system isn’t hard to apply.
-When I assess myself, I’m strongly geared towards the green quadrant, which means I am happy as a clam (or a worm in a well-replenished worm farm) chomping through the detail involved in structuring and editing documents for councils … which would drive someone of the red or yellow persuasions a little crazy.
+When I assess myself, I’m strongly geared towards the green quadrant, which means I am happy as a clam chomping through the detail involved in researching, drafting, structuring and editing documents for councils … which would drive someone of the red or yellow persuasions a little crazy.

 I have a friend who is firmly in the yellow and red quadrants.
 She is in yellow heaven when she is leading workshops with organisations related to their vision statement.
 She is also completely in her red home when she is sorting out the interpersonal conflicts within an organisation.
 However, sending out an invoice causes her personal pain and she stuffs all her tax receipts for the year in a shoe box.
 This means green is her least favoured part of the quadrant.